 I have a number of ideas swimming around in my head but uppermost at the moment is a fledgling story drawing inspiration from the Mass Observation diaries.
 During the 20th century, people from all walks of life in the U.K. would record their day to day lives and submit their diary entries which were stored centrally and, to this day, provide a wealth of social history.
 The practice went on for decades but, critically, covered the years of World War II – 1939-1945 and into the post war austerity of the 1950s.
 One of the most famous actual diarists was Nella Last whose story was captured by Victoria Wood in the film, Housewife, 49.
 In my story, one of the diarists is going to be… different.
 Let’s say, not the sort of person you would want to encounter.
 It’s all embryonic at the moment, but watch this space…

 Thank you to Cat for taking the time to talk today about In Darkness, Shadows Breathe.
-You can pick up his book from the 19th January.
+You can pick up her book from the 19th January.
 It will be available in paperback, hardback and ebook.
 Check out our website for details.

 Cat first started writing when someone thrust a pencil into her hand.
 Unfortunately as she could neither read nor write properly at the time, none of her stories actually made much sense.
 However as she grew up, they gradually began to take form and, at the tender age of nine or ten, she sold her dolls’ house, and various other toys to buy her first typewriter – an Empire Smith Corona.
 She hasn’t stopped bashing away at the keys ever since, although her keyboard of choice now belongs to her laptop.